-Achilles tendonitis surgery can be used to treat or correct a problem with the Achilles tendon.
 The Achilles tendon is the largest tendon in your body.
 You use this tendon probably everyday.
 When you're running, jumping, walking, you're using your Achilles tendon.
-This tendon can easliy suffer from an injury or overuse.
+This tendon connects the calf muscles to the foot/heel.
+This tendon can easily suffer from an injury or overuse.

+Achilles tendonitis surgery can be used to treat or correct a problem with the Achilles tendon.
 Achilles tendonitis surgery is used correct problems cannot be corrected with more conservative treatments.
 Other options include Shock Wave Therapy, orthotics, laser technology, and cryotherapy.
 Be sure to have your Achilles tendon evaluated thoroughly before having surgery.

 After surgery, a cast or walking boot is usually worn for six to 12 weeks.
 At first, the cast or boot is positioned to keep the foot pointed downward as the tendon heals.
 The cast or boot is then adjusted gradually to put the foot in a neutral position (not pointing up or down).

 Specific gentle exercises (restricted motion) after surgery can shorten the time needed in rehabilitation.

 You may be able to treat your Achilles tendonitis without surgery!
 While there are cases in which surgery is required to repair the tendon and prevent further pain and injuries, other cases can be treated without surgery.
 Our offices offers the latest in conservative treatments so we are able to use surgery as a last resort.

 Other treatment options to discuss with your doctor include:

 - MLS Laser Therapy- Laser therapy is a painless and effective treatment option that can decrease inflammation and increase the speed of healing.